Chad Clifton: Green Bay Packers

+Clifton started all games for the Packers in the 2004 and 2005 seasons before being inactive in Week 7 of the 2006 season.
+He started every game the rest of the 2006 season.

+In the 2007 season, Clifton started all 16 games in the regular season and the Packers' two playoff games.
 On January 23, 2008, it was announced that he would replace Seattle Seahawks tackle Walter Jones in the 2008 Pro Bowl, which was his first career Pro Bowl.
 He went to Hawaii to the Pro Bowl with teammates wide receiver Donald Driver, defensive end Aaron Kampman, and cornerback Al Harris, as well as head coach Mike McCarthy.
 Clifton's quarterback, Brett Favre, was scheduled to be in the Pro Bowl, but was replaced by Jeff Garcia.

+Clifton started and appeared in 15 games in the 2008 season.
+He started and appeared in 12 regular season games and one playoff game for the Packers in the 2009 season.

 On March 5, 2010, the Packers re-signed Clifton to a three-year, $20 million contract, with $7.5 million guaranteed.

+Clifton appeared in all 16 regular season games and four postseason games for the Packers in the 2010 season.
 At the end of the 2010 season, Clifton and the Packers appeared in Super Bowl XLV.
 He was a starter in the 31–25 victory over the Pittsburgh Steelers.

-Clifton had a successful season in 2010, which culminated in his second career Pro Bowl nomination.
+He earned a second career Pro Bowl nomination.
+He was ranked 99th by his fellow players on the NFL Top 100 Players of 2011.

+In the 2011 season, Clifton missed a majority of the season with back and hamstring injuries.

 On April 23, 2012, Clifton was released by the Packers after failing a physical.

 Clifton did not sign with another NFL team after his release.

+In 2016, Clifton was named to the Green Bay Packers Hall of Fame.

+In 2017, Clifton was inducted into the Tennessee Sports Hall of Fame.